 With a deeper understanding of the rules and a fair approach, however, you can keep your company in complete compliance.
-Here are six real-world FMLA scenarios and what you should do to stay on the right side of the law.
+Here are seven real-world FMLA scenarios and what you should do to stay on the right side of the law.

 Addressing a pregnant worker’s request for leave

 Janet, your recently hired accountant, has just informed you that she is pregnant with her first child.
 She wants to know if she will be paid during maternity leave and whether you will hold her job while she is out.

 - The FMLA applies if you have 50 or more employees on the payroll (including part-timers).
 In this case, you are required to hold the job for 12 weeks, but the leave can be unpaid.

 - To be eligible, the employee must be with the company for more than a year.
 In this case, Janet does not meet FMLA eligibility requirements because she has been at the job less than 12 months.